canonical/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/upgrade-ubuntu-core.md

 Reference model assertions can be easily modified to build a {ref}`custom image <ref-index-build-your-first-image>` that can be upgraded.

-Upgrades are performed by {ref}`remodelling <explanation-remodelling>`, which is the process of replacing one model assertion with another on a deployed system.
+Upgrades are performed by {ref}`remodeling <explanation-remodeling>`, which is the process of replacing one model assertion with another on a deployed system.
 For an upgrade from UC20 to UC22, for example, this means updating the base and system snaps in a UC20 model assertion with their UC22 counterparts.

 ## Prerequisites